nauam/Courses/docs/developer/password-encrypt-utility.md

 ## Use

-Create a Password Utility Plugin and install it as a QW Control Plugin.
+Create a Password Utility Plugin and install it as a Rundeck Plugin.
 You will need to implement the `PasswordUtilityEncrypterPlugin` interface.

 Then, on the `System > Password Utility` menu option.